 In this basic course on qualitative research, we will focus on the principles, design, conducting, evaluating the quality and reporting of qualitative research.
 We will combine theory and hands-on practice.
 After the course students will be able to set up and conduct their own qualitative research in a scientifically rigorous way.

 Systematic reviews and Meta-analysis – PhD.
 N. Pauwels & PhD.
 E. Deschepper

 The course will teach the different steps to take to perform a high-quality, methodologically sound and reliable systematic review and meta-analysis.
 The course is filled with workshops preparing the participant to get immediately started with his/her own systematic review and meta-analysis.

-Introduction to the use of statistical packages (R) - PhDc.
-C. Delgado-Ratto, Msc.
-S. Nakato & PhDc.
-L. de Thurah
+Introduction to the use of statistical packages (R) - PhD.
+C. Delgado-Ratto

-The students will learn how to use R software during hands-on statistics’ exercises with databases.
-The practical lessons on descriptive and inferential statistics will provide the basis to comprehensibly analyze their own databases using either of this software package.
+The students will learn how to use R software during hands-on statistics exercises with databases.
+The practical lessons on descriptive and inferential statistics will provide the basis to comprehensibly analyze their own databases using any of this software package.

 Research Project (R & Nvivo) – Prof. J.-P. Van geertruyden & colleagues

-Students will conduct their own data analysis.Depending on the research topic, the student may analyse quantitative or qualitative data, perform a meta-analysis or perform a cost-effectiveness analysis.
+Students will conduct their own data analysis.Depending on the research topic, the student may analyze quantitative or qualitative data, perform a meta-analysis or perform a cost-effectiveness analysis.
 Study analysis will be presented by the students throughout the sessions and results will finally be presented in a congress style session at the end of the course.
-(Tutoring possible in English, French, Spanish, and Dutch)
+(Tutoring possible in English, French, Spanish and Dutch)